llluchko/VirtualTourist/README.md

 # VirtualTourist
-An iOS app that allows users specify travel locations and create virtual photo albums
+This app allows users specify travel locations around the world, and create virtual photo albums for each location.
+The locations and photo albums will be stored in Core Data.